patconnole/openc2_companion/README.md

 **Target is its own beast**.
 For example, how did we know that ipv4_net is a one-value string array?
 It's actually complicated to figure out.
 Here's how to do it:

-1. Search any of the OpenC2 specs for examples that use "ipv4_net".
+1. Search any of the OpenC2 specs for examples that use **ipv4_net**.
 2. Can't find any?
 Look for the ***type*** of "ipv4_net" in the Language Spec.
 3. That type is **IPv4-Net**.
 Notice the capitalization and dash.
 4. Search the Language Spec for that.
 5. We find 6 references.
-Look for one that begins with **Type: IPv4-Net (Array..."**
+Look for one that begins with **Type: IPv4-Net (Array /ipv4-net)**
 6. In the table there we see 2 values: **IPv4-Addr** and **Integer**
 7. Search the Language Spec for each of those.
 8. Just kidding.
 Your next move is to read the text *above* that table.
 9. The 4th line there says, **"JSON serialization of an IPv4 address range SHALL use the 'dotted/slash'.."**
 10. Ok, now we know to use "192.168..../24" style addresses, but how do we know to put it into a JSON array?
 11. Go back to the first line of section **"3.4.1.9 IPv4 Address Range"**.
-It reads **"An IPv4 address range... consists of two values, an IPv4 address and a prefix."**
+It reads "An IPv4 address range... **consists of two values**, an IPv4 address and a prefix."
-12. From there, we can guess that we are dealing with an array because of "..two values..", and the fact that we saw the word "Array" in ***Type: IPv4-Net (Array...***
+12. From there, we can guess that we are dealing with an array because of **"..two values.."**, and the fact that we saw the word "Array" in **Type: IPv4-Net (Array /ipv4-net)**
+13. What is **(Array /ipv4-net)**?
+It looks like some kind of type definition, but I don't recognize the language.

 So now, we are **PRETTY SURE** that a JSON formatted "ipv4_net" value is